flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 * `marshmallow` - a data serialization library for handling user interactions and API generation.
 * `tornado` - a webs service framework.
 * `pymongo` - an interface with MongoDB.
-* `cryptography` - a set of crytographic primitives for key generating, signing, and encryption.
+* `cryptography` - a set of cryptographic primitives for key generating, signing, and encryption.
 * `python-jose` - a set of functions work with JWT tokens.
 * `python-keycloak` - an interface to KeyCloak.
-* `influxdb-client-python - an inferface to InfluxDB.
+* `influxdb-client-python` - an interface to InfluxDB.

 ## Security Credentials